 BUTT WHAT IF I ALSO FEEL PAIN GOING DOWN MY LEG?

 Again, this is a muscle problem in 90% of the cases I see in my practice.
-The pain going down your leg is caused by a muscle (or group of muscles) that have become too tight.
-The muscles most most often involved are your glutes.
+The pain going down your leg is caused by a muscle (or chain of muscles) that have become too tight.
+The muscles most often involved are your glutes.

 Most practitioners will tell you that you have “Piriformis Syndrome,” but your piriformis muscle is only one part of a bigger problem.
 Not only is your piriformis too tight, so are some of your other glute muscles.
-What I have found is that your glute medius and glute minimus are more of the problem.
+What I have found is that your glute medius and glute minimus are more likely the problems.

 SO WHAT CAN I DO TO MAKE MAKE MY LOWER BACK PAIN GO AWAY?